rh-stack/browser-alarm/context/2_feature_briefs/1_foundation_prompt.md

 Retro terminal-style alarm and timer extension with animated ASCII art interface.
 Perfect for developers and terminal enthusiasts.

 ### Detailed Description:
-ASCII Clock brings the nostalgic charm of terminal computing to your browser with a fully functional alarm and timer system.
+ASCII Clock brings the nostalgic charm of terminal computing to your browser with a simple but functional alarm and timer system.

 🖥️ FEATURES:
-• Terminal-inspired ASCII art interface
+- Terminal-inspired ASCII art interface
-• Multiple alarms and timers
+- Multiple alarms and timers limited to today
-• Animated progress bars and status indicators
-• Retro green-on-black terminal theme
+- Retro green-on-black terminal theme
+- Five color themes
-• Lightweight and fast
+- Lightweight and fast
-• Works offline
+- Works offline

-⚡ PERFECT FOR:
+✔️ PERFECT FOR:
+- Pomodoro technique practitioners
+- Study sessions and work breaks
-• Developers who love terminal aesthetics
+- Developers who love terminal aesthetics
-• Retro computing enthusiasts
+- Retro computing enthusiasts
-• Anyone who wants a unique, distraction-free timer
+- Anyone who wants a unique, distraction-free timer
-• Pomodoro technique practitioners
-• Study sessions and work breaks

-🎨 INTERFACE:
-Experience a beautifully crafted ASCII art dashboard with:
-• Real-time animated progress indicators
-• System status monitoring display
-• Scanning effects and pulsing indicators
-• Monospace font perfection

 Transform your productivity with the nostalgic power of terminal-style time management.
 Simple pure retro functionality without bloat.

-### Keywords:
+Keywords:
 alarm, timer, terminal, ASCII, retro, developer, productivity, pomodoro, vintage, monospace

+### Privacy policy page in Chrome Web Store

+Single Purpose
+ASCII Clock - Terminal Style Alarms & Timers has a single, focused purpose: to provide users with retro terminal-style alarm and timer functionality.
+The extension creates and manages time-based alerts with an animated ASCII art interface, designed specifically for developers and terminal enthusiasts who want a nostalgic, text-based timing solution.

+Alarms justification
+The alarms permission is essential for the core functionality of this extension.
+It allows the extension to:
+- Schedule and trigger alarm notifications at user-specified times
+- Create countdown timers that alert users when time expires
+- Provide reliable time-based notifications even when the browser is minimized

+Storage justification
+The storage permission is used to:
+- Save user's alarm and timer configurations locally
+- Remember user preferences for ASCII art styles and terminal themes
+- Maintain extension settings between browser sessions without requiring re-configuration

+Tabs justification
+The tabs permission enables the extension to:
+- Open a dedicated alarm/timer tab when alarms trigger
+- Provide better alarm visibility by bringing the browser window to focus

+Privacy Note: This extension operates entirely locally on your device.
+No personal data, browsing history, or usage patterns are collected, transmitted, or stored remotely.
+All alarm and timer data remains on your local machine.